-Ligurian pesto is a cold sauce made from basil, grated pecorino and parmesan cheese, garlic, Ligurian olive oil, and coarse salt.
-It is a specialty of the Liguria region, famous worldwide for its fresh and aromatic flavor.
-Perfect for use as a pasta sauce or spread on toasted bread.
+Pesto Ligure is a cold sauce made from basil, grated Pecorino and Parmigiano cheeses, garlic, Ligure olive oil and coarse salt.
+It is a specialty of the region of Liguria, famous worldwide for its fresh and aromatic flavor.
+Perfect to use as a pasta sauce or to spread on toasted bread.

-Carefully wash the basil leaves in cold running water and let them air dry spread out on a cloth
+Thoroughly wash the basil leaves under cold running water and let them air-dry spread out on a cloth

-Place them in the dry mortar, add the salt and garlic cloves, and start pounding with the wooden pestle
+Place them in a dry mortar, add the salt and the garlic cloves, and begin to pound with the wooden pestle

-Do not hit with the pestle but press firmly without striking the mortar
+Do not strike with the pestle but crush firmly, avoiding blows in the mortar

-Then add a little cheese at a time, alternating between the two types, and when you have obtained a homogeneous mixture, drizzle in the olive oil while stirring with a wooden spatula until you get a smooth and creamy mixture
+Then add a little cheese at a time, alternating the two types, and when you have obtained a homogeneous mixture, stream the olive oil in a thin thread while mixing with a wooden spatula until you get a smooth, creamy compound

-It is a mistake to remove the pesto from the mortar to add the oil, as part of the basil's fragrance remains on the mortar walls; by adding the oil in the same container, it absorbs all the aroma (to obtain good pesto, the quality of the basil, which should be curly and Ligurian, is very important, as is the quality of the oil, which should always be chosen as extra-virgin)
+It is a mistake to remove the pesto from the mortar to add the oil because part of the basil's fragrance remains on the mortar's walls; therefore adding the oil in the same vessel absorbs all the aroma (to obtain a good pesto the quality of the basil is very important: it should be curly and Ligure, as should the quality of the oil which should always be chosen extra-virgin)

-If desired, it is also possible to prepare the pesto with the help of a blender, which simplifies the preparation and can give reasonably good results; in this case, the oil and basil are added
+If desired it is also possible to prepare the pesto using a blender which simplifies the preparation and can give moderately good results; in this case place the oil and the basil

 Mortar and pestle